Kyle Isbel Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.89 team ERA that ranks eighth across all MLB pitching staffs.
+- The Yankees' 3.87 team ERA ranks ninth among all league pitching staffs.

-- Yankees pitchers combine to give up 114 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Yankees pitchers combine to give up 115 total home runs at a rate of 1.2 per game (to rank 17th in the league).

+- Severino makes the start for the Yankees, his 11th of the season.
+He is 1-4 with a 6.66 ERA and 40 strikeouts through 48 2/3 innings pitched.

-- In his last time out on Sunday, the righty threw six innings against the Colorado Rockies, giving up one earned run while surrendering two hits.
+- In his most recent outing on Tuesday against the Los Angeles Angels, the righty tossed six innings, allowing one earned run while surrendering six hits.

+- In 10 games this season, the 29-year-old has a 6.66 ERA and 7.4 strikeouts per nine innings, while giving up a batting average of .311 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.